Improve your Marketing Ops every week

 Marketers that exemplify the Lean-Agile mindset are in a good position to begin contributing to one of the organization’s value streams in a more targeted way where they are most needed.

-Without value streams, the lack of context for the customer journey and its stages will not support the creation of the execution team of teams (also known as Agile Release Trains) model upon which the SAFe implementation relies.
+For marketing, value streams provide the context for the customer journey and its stages that enables the creation of the execution team of teams (also known as Agile Release Trains) model upon which the SAFe implementation relies.
 More on that in a moment!

 That’s why organizations hoping to move to Agile ways of working more widely spend time upfront mapping two types of value streams inside their businesses: operational and development.

-Operational value streams show how end customers receive value, while the development value streams demonstrate how to build the systems and business solutions that enable the operational value streams.
+Operational value streams show how end customers receive value, while the development value streams sequence the activities to develop and support the solutions used by the operational value stream.

 The operational value stream tracks everything needed for a potential customer to become a paying customer, as far as the business is concerned.